AdobeDocs/experience-manager-screens.en/help/user-guide/adaptive-renditions.md

 ## The Next Steps {#next-steps}

 Once you have added rendition mapping properties and rules, now as a Content Author, you can configure your assets to use Adaptive Renditions and also migrate your devices for large networks to avail this feature, in your AEM Screens channels.
-See [Using Adaptive Renditions](/help/user-guide/using-adaptive-renditions.md) for more details.